rayduck/pnohty/README.md

 - Incorporates additional analysis specific to tiny split keyboards.
 - Space or Enter, which way does it swing?
 Avoids same thumb bigrams.
-- Common Python bigrams are respected and positioned to facilitate rolls.
+- Common Python bigrams - are positioned together and rolled together.

 ### Was that too fast?
 Time is not of the essence

 - Eschew functionalities which require precise timings (or waiting) that may otherwise misfire.
 - No homerow mods!
+They turn me off.
-- Low frequency bigrams in comfortable positions are used for combos instead.
+- Middle and ring finger combos to the rescue!
+Press it as fast as you like and see results immediately.

 ### **P**ython and **V**im: a match made in heaven